-Section 414 is based in part on 1981 MSAPA Section 1-107.
+Section 41214 is based in part on 1981 MSAPA Section 1-107.
 See also California Government Code Sections 11470.10 to 11470.50.
 Under this section the presiding officer is empowered to convert from one type of disputed case adjudication to another in appropriate circumstances.
 Conversion may only occur if two requirements are satisfied: the situation that met the requirements under this article for the original proceeding must no longer exist, and the requirements for the new type of proceeding under this article are now satisfied.
 Meeting both requirements is mandatory in order to prevent a presiding officer from converting an adjudication under Section 402 to an informal adjudication in a situation where the procedural protections of Section 402 are still justified under this article.

-SECTION 415.
+SECTION 41315.
 DEFAULT.

-- (a) Unless displaced or modified by law other than this [act], if a party without good cause fails to attend or participate in a pre-hearing conference, hearing, or other stage of a disputed case, the presiding officer may issue a default order or proceed with a hearing in the absence of the party. - (b) Under subsection (a), a default judgment must be based on the absent party's admissions or other evidence and affidavits, which can be used without notice to the absent party.
-This subsection does not apply where the burden is on the absent party to establish that he or she is entitled to the agency action sought. - (c) Within [] days after a decision is rendered against a party who failed to appear, that party may petition the presiding officer to vacate the recommended or final order.
-If adequate
+- (a) Unless otherwise provided displaced or modified by law other than this [act], if a party without good cause fails to attend or participate in a pre-hearing conference, hearing, or other stage of a contested disputed case, the presiding officer may serve upon all parties written notice of a proposed default order with a statement of reasons issue a default order or proceed with a hearing in the absence of the party. - (b) Within [10] days after service of a proposed default order, the party against whom the order was issued may file a written motion with supporting reasons to vacate the order. - (c) The presiding officer shall either issue or vacate the default order promptly after expiration of the time within which the party may file a written motion under subsection

+(b).
+Under subsection (a), a default judgment must be based on the absent party's admissions or other evidence and affidavits, which can be used without notice to the absent party.
+This subsection does not apply where the burden is on the absent party to establish that he or she is entitled to the agency action sought.